namin1993/Capstone_Project/README.md

 ## Purpose and Overview:

 The purpose of this analysis is to explore whether there is a connection between country demographics and terrorism.
-The completed analysis will be located on GitHub Pages and will contain interactive visualizations of the data including a map and web-scraped articles.
+The completed analysis will be located on GitHub Pages and will contain interactive visualizations of the data including a map and new articles obtained through either API or web-scraping.

-# Week 1
+# Segment 1

 ## Questions to Answer: